platformsh/platformsh-docs/docs/src/bestpractices/environment-build.md

 In order to achieve that, the build process can depend only on input reflected in the tree ID, that is, the files in Git.
 The tree ID does not reflect the Git branch it is on, because a given commit may be on many branches at different times.
 For that reason, Platform.sh also does not expose any branch-specific or environment-specific environment variables in the build process.
 Using those as inputs to the build process would fail as soon as the application image is reused.

 That is also why dependencies should be downloaded based on a lock file only, which should be committed to Git.
-The lock file guarantees precisely what verions will be downloaded.
+The lock file guarantees precisely what versions will be downloaded.
 Downloading from a definition file (`composer.json`, `Pipfile`, `package.json`, etc.) may result in different dependency versions being installed at different times, and thus unpredictable results.

 Similarly, while it is possible to download arbitrary additional files during the build process, we strongly recommend doing so only on pinned, fixed versions of a downloaded file, not a "latest" marker or similar.
 Doing so could result in unpredictable build output.